kalfton/kalfton.github.io/_thoughts/Efficient_coding_Theory.md

 <h3>Open discussion:</h3>
 We can consider a more general efficient coding problem.
 The input space can be an arbitrary manifold X, and the input stimuli have a given probability distribution on the manifold with probability density function $ f_X $.
 A neuron's tuning curve is a smooth function on the manifold.
 Each neuron's tuning curve is drawn independently from a set of functions(function space) with a certain probability distribution on the function space.
-We want to know what is the probability distribution on the function space that maximize certain objective function.<br /><br />
+We want to know the probability distribution on this function space that can maximize certain objective function.<br /><br />

 An example objective function could be
 $$ E_{w \in W}(\int_X |dw| f_X d \sigma) $$